kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(a\) *General.* Rotorcraft with landing gear with skids must be designed for the loading conditions specified in this section.
 In showing compliance with this section, the following apply:

-\(1\) The design maximum weight, center of gravity, and load factor must be determined under §§29.471 through 29.475.
+\(1\) The design maximum weight, center of gravity, and load factor must be determined under §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.471   General.|§29.471]] through 29.475.

 \(2\) Structural yielding of elastic spring members under limit loads is acceptable.

 \(3\) Design ultimate loads for elastic spring members need not exceed those obtained in a drop test of the gear with—

-\(i\) A drop height of 1.5 times that specified in §29.725; and
+\(i\) A drop height of 1.5 times that specified in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.725   Limit drop test.|§29.725]]; and

-\(ii\) An assumed rotor lift of not more than 1.5 times that used in the limit drop tests prescribed in §29.725.
+\(ii\) An assumed rotor lift of not more than 1.5 times that used in the limit drop tests prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.725   Limit drop test.|§29.725]].

 \(4\) Compliance with paragraph (b) through (e) of this section must be shown with—